Updated for Synergist version 12.5

 Unless a job is deleted, which is only possible if it has no data associated to it and you have permission to do so, it will always remain on the system.
 The default view is for all open jobs and quotes.

-The new button allows you to either copy a job an existing job you have ticked or set up a new one from scratch:
+The new button allows you to either copy an existing job you have ticked or set up a new one from scratch:

-Once past this, you will enter into the details screen for the new job - enter description, dates, handler etc. In addition to this you may also need to input some details for your 1st phase if mandatory fields exist there.
+Once past this, you will enter into the details screen for the new job - enter description, dates, handler etc. In addition to this, you may also need to input some details for your 1st phase if mandatory fields exist there.
+(See more information on 'Phases' here).
 The job won't be created in full with all the tabs until it is saved, at which point the full input form is displayed.
 Every job is made up of a common set of tabs.
 Some tabs are added in addition if you are using certain parts of the system (such as billing plans and stages):

 This is the initial screen you are prompted to fill in when creating a new job.
 It may contain some mandatory fields (defined in company settings), such as job type, handler, due date etc. and contains all the general information about the job.